 A block diagram of the low-side driver is shown in Figure 6-1.
-It drives a ground ( $V{SS}$ pin) referenced N-channel MOSFET.
+It drives a ground (V{SS} pin) referenced N-channel MOSFET.

 Low impedances in the driver allow the external MOSFET to be turned on and off quickly.
-The rail-to-rail drive capability of the output ensures high noise immunity and a low $R{\mbox{\footnotesize{DS}}(\mbox{\footnotesize{ON}})}$ from the external MOSFET.
+The rail-to-rail drive capability of the output ensures high noise immunity and a low $R{DS(ON)}$ from the external MOSFET.

-A high level applied to the xLI pin causes $V{DD}$ to be applied to the gate of the external MOSFET.
-A low level on the xLI pin grounds the gate of the external MOSFET.
+A high level applied to the xLl pin causes V{DD} to be applied to the gate of the external MOSFET.
+A low level on the xLl pin grounds the gate of the external MOSFET.